kabirvats/cse15L-report-2/index.md

 ## Part 1 - Servers

+Last week, we learned how to host a server.
+For this lab, I wrote a server called StringServer that created a server that displayed an element of its URL on the webpage.

 ## Part 2 - Bugs

 This week, I was tasked with finding bugs in certain programs.
 One such program was designed to find the average of an array, disregarding the lowest term.
 The method is shown below: